grunzer/Devices-docs/surface/service-guides/surface-repair-safety-guidelines.md

 - **Repairing electronic devices can be hazardous.** Opening and/or repairing any electronic device can present a risk of electric shock, fire, serious personal injury, death, damage to the device or other property, and/or other hazards.
 Exercise caution when undertaking the repair activities described in this Guide.
 The repair activities identified in this Guide should only be undertaken by technically inclined individuals with the knowledge, experience, and specialized tools required to repair Microsoft devices.

-- **Use caution when working with batteries.** Improper use or handling of devices or their batteries may result in fire or explosion.
+- **Use caution when working with batteries.** Improper use or handling of devices or their batteries can result in fire or explosion.
 Only open the enclosure on a device as outlined in this Guide.

 - **Do not heat, puncture, mutilate, or dispose of devices or their batteries in fire.** Do not leave or charge devices in direct sunlight or expose devices or their batteries to temperatures outside the recommended operating range of 0°C to 60°C/32°F to 140°F for an extended period.
 Doing so can result in battery failure, electric shock, fire, serious personal injury, death, and/or damage to the device or other property.